 Before her own series was commissioned Miranda played Barbara in BBC 1’s Not Going Out with Lee Mack, and earned a British Comedy Award nomination for her role in sci-fi sitcom Hyperdrive alongside Nick Frost.
 She has also popped up in Nighty Night, Smack the Pony, Ab Fab, Vicar of Dibley and Jack Dee’s Lead Balloon.
-She also recently played a cameo in David Baddiel’s feature film The Infidel.
+She also played a cameo in David Baddiel’s feature film The Infidel.

 Miranda’s last office job was as a PA at Comic Relief and she is a staunch supporter of the charity.
 For Sport Relief she was part of the seven strong team that made up the Million Pound Bike Ride – racing from John O’Groats to Lands End.
 For Comic Relief she took part in Fame Academy in 2007 and promises never to sing on television again.